Bollywood stars return to Indian big screens after more than a year - ExBulletin

 But the company has consistently reported a net loss since March 2020, and Jyala has said another wave of coronavirus infections and any further lockdowns could seriously damage the already under siege industry.

 “Producers made money selling their movies to Amazon and Netflix, but it was the theater owners who really suffered,” said Shailesh Kapoor, Ormax Media, who follows the films before and after their release. .
-(Report by Shilpa Jamkhandikar in Mumbai edited by Alasdair Pal)
+Reuters

 Sources